google/zetasql/docs/arrays.md

 +------+-------------------+
 ```

-## Querying Nested and Repeated Fields
+## Querying nested and repeated fields

 If a table contains an `ARRAY` of `STRUCT`s or `PROTO`s, you can
 [flatten the `ARRAY`][flattening-arrays] to query the fields of the `STRUCT` or